-It’s true that pregnancy and childbirth can bring about some major physical changes.
-The focus is often on external ones, yes, we are talking about that growing bump.
-But one of the biggest pregnancy and childbirth changes impacts an area that’s impossible to see from the outside: the pelvic floor.
+It’s true that pregnancy and childbirth can bring about some major physical changes yet the focus is often on external ones, yes, we are talking about that growing bump.
+However, one of the biggest pregnancy and childbirth changes impacts an area that’s impossible to see from the outside; the pelvic floor.

-In general, people don’t often talk about their pelvic floor or categorise it as part of the postnatal recovery process.
-But it is a big element of your recovery so needs a little attention.
+In general, women don’t often talk about their pelvic floor or categorise it as part of the postnatal recovery process, even though it is a big part of your recovery so warrants a little TLC...

 What is your pelvic floor?

 Firstly, let's start with basics - what is your pelvic floor?
 In a nutshell, the pelvic floor is essentially a group of muscles that support the structure for the intra-abdominal organs.
 Basically, that means your internal muscles of your pelvic floor act like a hammock to support organs such as the uterus, bladder and rectum.

 If something goes wrong with your pelvic floor, it can mess with your ability to go to the loo normally, with your sex life and with your general function in that region.
 A little pee when you laugh?
 This is most likely a result of a weak pelvic floor.

 Elvie's expert advice

 Pelvic floor exercises are one of the best ways to prevent weakened or damaged pelvic muscles that can lead to some (slightly embarrassing) incidences such as incontinence and even, involuntary wind.
 If you want to find out if your pelvic floor needs some improvement, try stopping yourself from peeing midstream.
 This muscle movement is what you need to master (try not to keep doing it while you're peeing as you may not empty your bladder fully).
 Instead, when exercising, remember to: